 26. What could I do to get more feedback?

-1. Submit an idea that complies with the competition standard since these ideas will get feedback from Venture Cup's professional network.
+1. Submit an idea that complies with the competition standard at the digital platform.

-4. Invite people from your professional network to participate in the Venture Cup community by giving you feedback on your idea.
-The registration of a profile in Idea Hunt is simple, and it will only take a few minutes before they can start writing feedback.
+4. Invite people from your professional network to participate in the Venture Cup community by them giving you feedback on your idea.
+The registration of a profile at the digital platform is simple, and it will only take a few minutes before they can start writing you feedback.

 Can't find your answer?
 Fill in the form, and we'll get back to you.